Phase diagram of early training dynamics in deep neural networks: effect of the learning rate, depth, and width: Experimental details

 \paragraph{Models:}

 We considered fully connected networks (FCNs), Myrtle family CNNs \cite{Shankar2020NeuralKW} and ResNets (version 1) \cite{He2016DeepRL} trained using the JAX \cite{jax2018github}, and Flax libraries \cite{flax2020github}.
 We use $d$ and $w$ to denote the depth and width of the network.
-Below, we provide additional details of the models and clarify what width corresponds to for CNNs and ResNets. \begin{enumerate} \item \textbf{FCNs:} We considered ReLU FCNs with constant width $w$ in Neural Tangent Parameterization (NTP) initialized at criticality \cite{Poole2016ExponentialEI}.
+Below, we provide additional details of the models and clarify what width corresponds to for CNNs and ResNets.

+\begin{enumerate} \item \textbf{FCNs:} We considered ReLU FCNs with constant width $w$ in Neural Tangent Parameterization (NTP) / Standard Parameterization (SP), initialized at criticality \cite{Poole2016ExponentialEI}.
 The models do not include bias or normalization.
-In this case, the forward pass of the pre-activations from layer $l$ to $l+1$ is given by
+The forward pass of the pre-activations from layer $l$ to $l+1$ is given by